Cochasquí: Importance

-The Inca assault on Cochasqui probably began at the same time of just after the Inca victory, after a long struggle, at the Pambamarca Fortress Complex, 15 km to the southeast.
+The Inca assault on Cochasqui probably began at the same time or just after the Inca victory, after a long struggle, at the Pambamarca Fortress Complex, 15 km to the southeast.
 In the opinion of one scholar, Pambamarca fell to the Incas about 1505.

 Cochasqui has acquired a symbolic importance in the history of Ecuador.
 A legend describes the Inca conquest of Cochasqui, including the union of Quilago (born c.
 1485), the Queen of Cochasqui and the Inca Emperor, Huayna Capac.
 For a two-year period, the Incas were unable to defeat the armies of Quilago.
 Finally overcome, Quilago was taken captive and forced to marry Huayna Capac.
 In some accounts, the offspring of this union was the future emperor Atahualpa.

 Quilago prepared a trap to murder Huayna Capac in her bedchamber, but was betrayed by her servants and executed.
 The defeat of Quilago enabled the Inca to extend their conquests to northernmost Ecuador, defeating the Caranqui in the battle of Yawarkucha.

 This legend has deep roots in Ecuador.
 A Spanish chronicler described a performance in Quito in 1613 portraying the struggle between the Inca invader and Cochasqui and the relationship between the Inca Emperor and the warrior queen.
 The legend explains the national origin of Ecuador as a union between the conquering Incas and the Ecuadorian Indians who struggled against foreign domination and repression, first against the Incas and later against the Spanish.
 Cochasqui is an important place for ceremonies, traditional dances, shamanistic rituals, and marriages with the emphasis on getting in touch with the ancestry of the modern-day country of Ecuador.